The law when a collective agreement (between a union and your employer) changes your contract

 I am not a member of the union.
 Can they still change my contract?

-You do not have to be a member of a trade union, for the union to agree changes for you, as long as the collective agreement says that the trade union can agree to the change and this is incorporated into your contract (either written in or implied).
+Yes.
+You do not have to be a member of a trade union, for the union to agree changes for you, as long as the collective agreement says that the trade union can agree to the change on your behalf (as an “affected employee”) and this is incorporated into your contract (either expressly written in or implied).

 When is a change by collective agreement unlawful?

-Just because your union has agreed to the change in a collective agreement doesn’t mean that the change is lawful.
+Just because your union has agreed to the change under or in a collective agreement does not mean that the change is lawful.
 There are case law examples where changes have been introduced by employers with union backing (or where the union has pushed for the change), and the change has later been found to be unlawful or discriminatory.

-One of the most common situations where a change introduced by collective agreement is unlawful is if the collective agreement is not properly incorporated into your contract, either in writing or implied.
+One of the most common situations where a change introduced by collective agreement is unlawful is if the collective agreement is not properly incorporated into your contract, either expressly in writing or as an implied term.
 This is a complicated area of law, and if you want to challenge a contract change on this basis, we recommend that you seek specialist advice.
 As a starting point, you could speak to ACAS.

 Changes agreed through collective agreement are also subject to the Equality Act 2010.
-This means that the change must not be discriminatory on the basis of one of the protected characteristics.
-If the change disadvantages an individual or a group of people with a protected characteristic and there is no legitimate business justification for it, then the change in question may be indirectly discriminatory.
+This means that the change must not be discriminatory on the basis of one of the protected characteristics or otherwise lead to any conduct that is prohibited under the Equality Act 2010.
+Any attempt at making such a change by collective agreement would be void.
+If the change disadvantages an individual or a group of people with a shared protected characteristic and there is no legitimate business justification for it, then the change in question may be indirectly discriminatory.

 Some of the most common discrimination issues that come up for working parents are described below.